appuio/component-machineset-egress-cidr-operator/README.md

 # Commodore Component: machineset-egress-cidr-operator

-This is a [Commodore][commodore] Component for machineset-egress-cidr-operator.
+This is a [Commodore][commodore] Component for [openshift-machineset-egress-cidr-operator](https://github.com/appuio/openshift-machineset-egress-cidr-operator).

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.